 Color is often cited as one of the most intimidating aspects of designing your own home.
 But it doesn't have to be.
-There are any number of tools out there to help you understand how colors interact and blend to create beautiful visual landscapes.
+There is any number of tools out there to help you understand how colors interact and blend to create beautiful visual landscapes.
 The best guide to color is always your own eye, but if you're in need of a little extra assistance, the best place to start is usually the color wheel.

 And while there's nothing threatening about the wheel there are a huge number of ways to look at it, picking out primary, complementary, and analogous colors.

 Analogous colors are among the easiest to find on the color wheel.
 First, pick any color at any point on the wheel.
 Then, note any three colors directly to the left or right of it.
 Together, those four are a group of analogous colors.
 The name comes from the close relationship that the colors share which is what makes them fitting shades to use together in a space.
 Analogous color schemes are a common sight in nature, occurring often in plants.
 The most popular example of a naturally occurring analogous scheme is the changing color of leaves in fall.
 Yet analogous colors can be seen even in the petals of a single flower or in the sky at sunrise and sunset.

-When decorating with these colors, it is important to create balance between the colors by choosing one to focus on.
+When decorating with these colors, it is important to create a balance between the colors by choosing one to focus on.
 This will be the major color of the room, allowing you to bring in the other shades as accents and small pops.
-A good place to start when choosing a main color is to select any primary color (red, yellow or blue) present in your group, using the secondary and tertiary colors as accents.
+A good place to start when choosing the main color is to select any primary color (red, yellow, or blue) present in your group, using the secondary and tertiary colors as accents.